Walter Matthau: Early life

 Matthau was born Walter John Matthow on October 1, 1920, in New York City's Lower East Side.
 He had two brothers, one older and one younger.

-Matthau's parents were Jewish; his mother, Rose (née Berolsky or Beransky), was a Lithuanian immigrant who worked in a garment factory, and his father, Milton Matuschansky then Matthow was a Ukrainian peddler and electrician from Kiev (now Kyiv, Ukraine).
-They got married in New York in 1917.
+Matthau's parents were Jewish; his mother, Rose (née Berolsky or Beransky), was a Lithuanian immigrant who worked in a garment factory, and his father, Milton Matuschanskayasky (later Matthow), was a Ukrainian peddler and electrician from Kiev (now Kyiv, Ukraine).
+They married in New York in 1917.

 A New York Times interview described his early years: "When Matthau was 3 years old, and his older brother, Henry, was 5, his father ... lit out for parts unknown, leaving him and his brother to be raised by their mother. ...
 In 1935 ...
 Matthau learned of his father's death in Bellevue Hospital. ...
 During his childhood, Matthau ... lived in a succession of cold-water tenement apartments in the Ukrainian area of the Lower East Side ... being forced to vacate each apartment after only a few months because they'd got so hopelessly far behind in the rent that their landlord would have them evicted. ...
 Matthau ... hasn't the slightest nostalgia these days for his poverty-ridden childhood, 'It was a nightmare—a dreadful, horrible, stinking nightmare,' he grimly remembers."

 As part of a lifelong love of practical jokes, Matthau created the rumors that his middle name was Foghorn and his last name was originally Matuschanskayasky (under which Matthau is credited for a cameo role in the film Earthquake).

 As a young boy, Matthau attended a Jewish non-profit sleepaway camp, Tranquillity Camp, where he began acting in the shows that the camp staged on Saturday nights.
 Matthau also attended Surprise Lake Camp.
 His high school was Seward Park High School.
 Matthau acted in several Yiddish theater productions and worked for a short time as a concession stand cashier in the Yiddish Theatre District.